alexi.sh

 Do AI detectors give false positives?

 Yes, and that's their most serious weakness.
-A detector measures how 'predictable' text looks, so straightforward, well-structured human writing β€” the kind students and professionals are taught to produce β€” can score as AI.
-Published research has also raised concerns that detectors disproportionately flag text written by non-native English speakers, whose phrasing tends to be simpler and more predictable.
-Acting on a false positive (for example, accusing a student or rejecting a writer) can cause real harm, which is why no responsible policy should rely on a detector alone.
+A detector measures how 'predictable' text looks.
+So clear, well-built human writing can score as AI.
+That is the kind of writing students and pros are taught to produce.
+Published research has also raised a concern about bias.
+Detectors flag text by non-native English speakers more often, because their phrasing tends to be simpler and more predictable.
+Acting on a false positive can cause real harm.
+You might accuse a student or reject a writer.
+That is why no sound policy should rely on a detector alone.

 Can AI detectors be fooled?

 Easily, in practice.
-Light editing, rephrasing, swapping a few words, asking the model to write in a more varied or 'human' style, or running the text through a paraphrasing tool can all lower a detector's confidence.
-Watermark-based detection only works if the provider added a watermark and it survived editing, which it often doesn't.
-Because detection is an estimate of surface patterns, anything that changes those patterns β€” including normal human editing β€” degrades it.
-This cat-and-mouse dynamic is why detection alone can't be a dependable gate.
+Many simple moves lower a detector's confidence.
+You can edit lightly, reword, swap a few words, or ask the model to write in a more varied or 'human' style.
+You can also run the text through a rewording tool.
+Watermark-based detection only works if the provider added a watermark and it survived editing.
+It often doesn't.
+Detection is a guess about surface patterns.
+So anything that changes those patterns weakens it, even normal human editing.
+This cat-and-mouse race is why detection alone can't be a firm gate.

 What should I use instead of an AI detector?

-For anything consequential, lean on process and context rather than a single score.
-Look at draft history and version control, ask follow-up questions about the work, compare against a known writing sample, and judge whether the content is actually correct, original and useful β€” an LLM's real weakness is hallucination, not detectability.
-If you use a detector at all, treat it as one weak input among many, document the false-positive risk, and never make an accusation or automated decision on its output alone.
+For anything that matters, lean on process and context, not a single score.
+Look at draft history and version control.
+Ask follow-up questions about the work, and compare it against a known writing sample.
+Then judge whether the content is correct, fresh and useful.
+An LLM's real weakness is hallucination, not how easy it is to detect.
+If you use a detector at all, treat it as one weak input among many.
+Note the false-positive risk.
+And never make an accusation or an auto decision on its output alone.